VandersonAssis/market-place-kubernetes/README.md

 ### Introduction
 Hi!
 First of all, thank you very much for stopping by and know that this system is licensed under the "DO WHATEVER THE =D YOU WANNA DO" License.
-I Vanderson Assis (assis.vanderson@gmail.com) created this system as a portifolio to show any interviewers my experience in a microservices environment.
+I Vanderson Assis (assis.vanderson@gmail.com) created this system as a portifolio to show any interviewers my experience in a microservices (high scalable) environment.
 Also have in mind I'm always improving my knowledge by <b>studying literally every day</b>.
 So at this point in time, I created this system believing this was the best approach to do it, maybe by the time you're reading this I already think differently and would do it in another way.
 If you have any problem on deploying it, please get in touch through my e-mail and I'm going to be more than pleased in helping you.